Kahayla/Research-Repository-IT5016D/MyCodes/MyCode.md

 - **Command Pattern:**

   - This is a design pattern.
-It encapsulates a request as an object, thereby allowing for parameterization of clients with different requests, queuing of requests, and logging of the parameters.
+It encapsulates a request as an object, thereby allowing for parameterisation of clients with different requests, queuing of requests, and logging of the parameters.

 - **Iterator Pattern:**